Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 1. This project should provide a calendar which can be integrated to your homepage easy.
 1. It should provide a possibility to maintain the time for reservation spots.
 So that it fits the doctors office.
 1. It should provide a onnector to your favourite calendar (Outlook, Gmail, Notes, or what so ever).
-1. If possible it should be possible for google home, alexa, etc. to bock a free spot via voice.
+1. If possible it should be possible for google home, alexa, instagram, facebook, siri, etc. to bock a free spot via voice.
 1. Facebook bots and other bots should be able to use this standard or the connectors as well.
 1. The source of all of this will be free to use.
 Even if the company makes money out of this usage.
 (Todo: find out which licenz I have to set up for this)
+1. bring digitilization a step forward to a new area.
+1. make it possiblit to have an easy way to share your company calendar on your company website
+1. it needs to also fit in website building tools like wordpress

 # Contribute
 Everyone is allowed to contribute to this project.